-If a crisis erupts with you or your ill loved one, use these Emergency Numbers for Ithaca, NY (we call this The Crisis File).
+If a crisis erupts with you or your loved one, use these Emergency Numbers for Ithaca, NY and the surrounding area (we call this The Crisis File).

 This is information we hand out in our NAMI Finger Lakes Family-to-Family course.
 We have included it here so anyone can access it.
-You may also print the Mental Illness Crisis File in PDF format.
+You may also print the NAMI Finger Lakes Crisis File in PDF.

-These numbers will put you contact with not only emergency services, but also agencies and people who can help with related issues such as treatment, homelessness, trouble with the law, unemployment, etc. This information is current as of Feb 2015.
+These numbers will put you in contact with not only emergency services, but also agencies and people who can help with related issues such as treatment, homelessness, engagement with the law, unemployment, etc. This information is current as of September 2020.

 Police: Ithaca Police: Non-Emergency Police Number: 272-3245